Skip to content

 Delete Benchmark deletion of random values from a container.

-FwdIter Benchmark iteration (forward) through the container.
+FwdIter Benchmark iteration (forward) and reference through the container.
+Note that this benchmark includes a copy constructing of key_type.

 Merge Benchmark merging two containers with the same size.